Worcester JCR members have access to a wide range of computing facilities.

 The college IT department provides a comprehensive guide to computer security, including antivirus software, firewalls and removing malware.
 You can find it here.

-If you have any computer-related problems, email the JCR computing rep (firstname.lastname@example.org), put in a ticket on the Worcester help-desk or
+If you have any computer-related problems, email the JCR computing rep (email@example.com), or submit a ticket on the Worcester help-desk .